 Child of Our Own

-When it rains, it pours.
-Maybe it is because I’ve been around relatives a lot lately or it could be the alignment of the stars, but I have recently been confronted, yet again, by another pervasive adoption myth.
 One of my favorite relatives shared with me that her grandson might not be able to have children of his own since the woman he loves recently had a hysterectomy.
-She hesitated after she started, I suspect because she realized too late that it might not be exactly PC to say this to a mother through adoption.
+I suspect she hesitated after she started because she realized too late that it might not be exactly PC to say this to a mother through adoption.

 Image credit: (davide)